-Christian Gilbranson, Miss Marple's lawyer, persuades her to visit the baronial estate of his step-mother, Carrie Louise Serrocold, an old friend of Marple's.
-Carrie Louise's devoted husband Lewis has turned the manor house into a halfway house for young men with criminal records and has hopes of expanding the facilities.
-He confides to Miss Marple that he suspects that someone is slowly poisoning Carrie Louise with arsenic.
-One of the young charges, Edgar Lawson, claims to be Lewis' illegitimate child and wants his alleged father to acknowledge him.
-While they are arguing behind closed doors a gun is discharged, and the visiting Gilbranson is found murdered in another room.
-It is up to Miss Marple to aid crusty Inspector Curry discover the murderer's and poisoner's identities.
-Written by
+Christian Gilbranson (John Woodvine), Miss Jane Marple's (Helen Hayes') lawyer, persuades her to visit the baronial estate of his stepmother, Carrie Louise Serrocold (Bette Davis), an old friend of Marple's.
+Carrie Louise's devoted husband Lewis (Sir John Mills) has turned the manor house into a halfway house for young men with criminal records, and has hopes of expanding the facilities.
+He confides to Miss Jane Marple that he suspects that someone is slowly poisoning Carrie Louise with arsenic.
+One of the young charges, Edgar Lawson (Tim Roth), claims to be Lewis' illegitimate child and wants his alleged father to acknowledge him.
+While they are arguing behind closed doors, a gun is discharged, and the visiting Gilbranson is found murdered in another room.
+It is up to Miss Jane Marple to aid crusty Inspector Curry (Leo McKern) discover the murderer's and poisoner's identities.

 Gabe Taverney (firstname.lastname@example.org)

 Similar to the experience Celeste Holme had with Bette Davis in All About Eve (1950), Helen Hayes on the set said "Good Morning" to Davis, which Bette completely ignored.
 Again, a second time with a gathering of some of the cast, Helen once again attempted to say "Hello", but slightly waving to Davis, to Which Bette snapped "What was that for ?"
 Helen said, "Oh, I was saying good morning to you", to which Bette snapped back, "You already did that!'
 See more